Thank you for your interest.

 Current sentencing laws ignore recent research, which shows that adolescent brains are not fully formed.

+The Model Penal Code (MPC) recommends judicial review of long sentences as the best way to determine who is ready for release.
 The American Law Institute’s most recent MPC sentencing provisions advise multiple judicial reviews for all sentences of 40 years or more as best practice.

 Restore Justice educates policy-makers and engages advocates in promoting positive solutions.